Aakash-Tiwari/Machine-Learning/Tutorial/Task1/README.md

+# Task

-Draw 10 sample from Gaussian distribution of mean =5 and variance = 1
+1. Draw 10 sample from Gaussian distribution of mean =5 and variance = 1
-Draw likelihood function for mean between 0 to 10.
+2. Draw likelihood function for mean between 0 to 10.
 (Keep var = 1 constant)